ugurterzi/iyzipay/README.md

 ## Localization ##

-If you want to change the order form's language you should open /modules/gateways/iyzipay/index.php and change the related line:
+If you want to change the order form's language you should open /modules/gateways/iyzipay/index.php and change the related line:<br />
-from: \Iyzipay\Model\Locale::EN
+from: \Iyzipay\Model\Locale::EN<br />
 to: \Iyzipay\Model\Locale::TR

 ## iyzico ##